anonhostpi/Auto-GPT-Wiki/Contributing.md

 🦅

-(NOTE: No lizards were harmed in the development of AutoGPT.
+DISCLAIMER: No lizards were harmed in the development of AutoGPT.
 The tale is apocryphal.
-We do have a coredev named Bill, who is fortunately alive and well).
+We do have a coredev named Bill, but he is not (as far as we can tell) a lizard.

 - - -